 Lost passes will be replaced at a charge of $10 each.
 Passes purchased after October will be prorated.

 Option 1.
 Print the application at home to be mailed with your check or money order.
-Simply download the application, follow the instructions and you will be first in line when the new program starts!
+Simply download the application, follow the instructions and mail it to our PO Box.

 Option 2.
 Simply use PayPal to order your CCSWA recycling pass by using the Buy It Now button below.

 Option 3.
 Pick up your recycling pass during operating hours at the recycling center.

 The new recycling center is located at 800 Virginia Avenue Huntington WV at the old National Guard Armory.